Junior Paulo (rugby league, born 1983): Background

-Paulo was born in Auckland, New Zealand.
-He is of American Samoan descent.
-He is an Australian Schoolboys rugby league international.
+Paulo was born in Auckland, New Zealand, of American Samoan descent.
+He was one of the Australian Schoolboys.

 Playing career

 After spending time in the semi-professional and professional reserve grade competitions in New South Wales, Paulo signed with the Parramatta Eels in the National Rugby League (NRL) for the 2007 season.
 He made his first grade debut for Parramatta in round 10 of the 2007 NRL season against North Queensland which ended in a 44–14 victory at Parramatta Stadium.

 In the same year, he played in Parramatta's reserve grade premiership winning team as they defeated North Sydney 20–15 at Telstra Stadium.

 He was named to the Samoa training squad for the 2008 Rugby League World Cup, He signed with the St George Illawarra Dragons for the 2010 NRL season, and with the Penrith Panthers for the 2011 NRL season.
 In 2011 he was named in the United States national team for the 2013 Rugby League World Cup Qualifiers.